 In addition to the colloquium series and the working groups, the Institute hosts an annual conference focusing on an especially urgent issue facing society that year.

-Established during the spring semester 2000, the Center for Historical Research, sponsored by Utica College's history department, provides resources and assistance to students, faculty, and members of the community, who are working on local and global history projects.
+Established during the spring semester 2000, the Center for Historical Research, sponsored by Utica University's history department, provides resources and assistance to students, faculty, and members of the community, who are working on local and global history projects.
 The objectives of the center are to:

 - Publish the annual proceedings of "The History Project."

 - Assist students and faculty conducting local and global historical research.